mocks-server/website/versioned_docs/version-1.6.0/tutorials-static.md

 ## Export a default behavior

-Import your recently created `getUsers` fixture in the `/mocks/behaviors.js` file and create an "standard" behavior containing it.
-Read more about [how behaviors are defined using javascript here](get-started-behaviors).
+Import your recently created `getUsers` fixture in the `/mocks/behaviors.js` file and create an "standard" behavior containing it:

 ```javascript
 //mocks/behaviors.js